 Why VIM?
 Sooner or later there comes the day when your easy-to-use IDE becomes useless for handling huge files.
 There aren’t many editors capable of working with very large files, like production logs for instance.
 I’ve recently had to analyze a 100 MB one-line JSON file and once more VIM saved the day.
 VIM, like many other Unix utilities, is both tough and brilliant.
-Git interactive rebase requires you to know it, and if you’re still not convinced, maybe this great article will make you change your mind.
+Git interactive rebase uses VIM by default, and if you’re still not convinced, maybe this great article will make you change your mind.

 Introduction This is the third part of our MongoDB time series tutorial, and this post will emphasize the importance of data modeling.
 You might want to check the first part of this series, to get familiar with our virtual project requirements and the second part talking about common optimization techniques.
 When you first start using MongoDB, you’ll immediately notice it’s schema-less data model.
 But schema-less doesn’t mean skipping proper data modeling (satisfying your application business and performance requirements).
 As opposed to a SQL database, a NoSQL document model is more focused towards… Read More